tumido/FIT-VUT-projects/IPK/project2/README.md

 Build
 =====
 Makefile is attached.
 Simple run `make` but it's probably not needed at all.
-Also `make clean` cleans the mess cuased by the logs.
+Also `make clean` cleans the mess caused by the logs.